 The points enumerated above are more than enough to demonstrate the benefits of continuous performance management.
 All teams constantly strive to improve the organization by setting ambitious employee goals, offering continuous feedback, and ensuring the completion of projects.

-Essential features of a performance management system
+What are the essential features of a performance management system?

-1. Streamlined task management and goal tracking
+1. Streamlined task management and setting goals

-One of the crucial elements you need to know about in this performance management handbook is the ability to efficiently manage employee tasks.
+One of the crucial elements you need to know about in this performance management guide is the ability to efficiently manage employee tasks.
 The data that you collect tells a story.
 And quite poetically, task management tell the story of your people’s efforts.
 It basically keeps the tory in order and gives the data meaning.

 Task management is the act of managing all tasks in a given project, from planning to execution.